mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 Or maybe you have an application that takes a long time to build so you just make sure to never accidentally clean the project, or you keep multiple versions of your repo checked out so that you don’t have to switch branches.

-And maybe over time you’ve just grown to understand that these are the peculiarities of your application and learn to deal with it.
+And over time you’ve just grown to understand that these are the peculiarities of your application and learn to deal with it.
 You may have some tricks you employ to get around certain annoyances, and for the most part you are able to be productive throughout the day.

 And that may be OK for you, but this does not scale at all, especially when you are on a team with multiple people because _then_ you need to distribute your little bag of tricks that you employ daily so that everyone on the team can use them too and not be blocked by these quirks.